How To

 Where 'x' is the number of repetitions to exhaustion

-What this means is that, say, in a half squat you can just perform 10 repetitions at 100kg your calculated 1RM using the equation above would be 133kg.
-In reality to establish a more robust value we will need to perform lifts to exhaustion at different resistances.
+What this means is that, say, in a half squat you can perform ten repetitions at 100kg your calculated 1RM using the equation above would be 133kg.
+In reality, to establish a more robust value, we will need to perform lifts to exhaustion at different resistances.
 Several approaches are possible:

 Calculating 1RM in a session

-1. Calculate from a single set as above - a reasonable starting point but may not be accurate since if, you stop at 10 repetitions, you remain uncertain whether or not you could have managed 11.
+1. Calculate from a single set as above - a reasonable starting point but may not be accurate since if you stop at ten repetitions, you remain uncertain whether or not you could have managed 11.

-2. As above but, once the first set has been completed increase the resistance by a few % (or decrease if, say, only 9 repetitions were completed) to see if 10 repetitions can still be attained (can now be attained).
-Repeat until exactly 10 repetitions can only be obtained and you fail on the 11th.
+2. As above, once the first set has been completed increase the resistance by a few % (or decrease if, say, only nine repetitions were completed) to see if ten repetitions can still be attained (can now be achieved).
+Repeat until exactly ten repetitions can only be obtained, and you fail on the 11th.

 3. As given below - this increases the chances of an accurate figure: